jeremyfromearth/one-a-day-one-liners-python/README.md

   * 05 - Create a Poisson distribution 🔔
   * 06 - Generate a variable length pseudo random key 🗝️
   * 07 - Create a year of mock weather data ❄️🌿☀️🍂📈
+  * 08 - Never make a choice on your own again, with a Magic 8 Ball One Liner 🎱

 ### Resources
  * [DummyJSON](https://dummyjson.com/)